Behind the Wheel: Recording

-Lyrics

-The song focuses lyrically on power dynamics in relationships, with one reviewer describing it as a metaphorical journey through dominance and submission.

 Release

 "Behind the Wheel" was released on 28 December 1987 by Mute Records in the UK, Sire Records in the US and Intercord Records in West Germany.
 In the UK, the release saw a wide variety of vinyl releases, some of which have become valuable collector's items if they can be found: a 7" test pressing (catalogue number SBONG15), a regular 7" single (7BONG15), a promotional 7" containing a unique mix (DJBONG15), a 12" single (12BONG15), a limited 12" single (L12BONG15), and a promotional 12" single (DBONG15).
 In West Germany, 12" and limited 12" vinyl singles were released with initial pressings in orange vinyl and yellow vinyl, respectively, with catalogue numbers INT 126.87 and INT 126.876.
 The US saw unique mixes that combined "Behind the Wheel" and "Route 66" into a single remix, issued on 7" and 12" vinyl and released in April 1988.

 The single version of the song was remixed by the American music producer Shep Pettibone.
 His version was chosen for release because the band felt it was more danceable than the album version.
 The B-side, a cover version of the Bobby Troup song "(Get Your Kicks on) Route 66" was chosen because Gore said he "thought it would be a good idea to record a driving song on the B-side of 'Behind the Wheel'".
 "Route 66" was remixed by the Beatmasters and was made up from elements of "Behind the Wheel".

-When the single started to rise in the charts, Depeche Mode were invited to perform the song on the BBC's "Top of the Pops, which they did on the 7 January 1988.
+When the single started to rise in the charts, Depeche Mode were invited to perform the song on the BBC's Top of the Pops, which they did on 7 January 1988.

+Remixes of "Behind the Wheel" appear on compilations The Singles 86–98 (1998) and Remixes 2: 81–11 (2011).